by Dr. Jee Teck Weng

 Oftentimes the traveling experiences associated with the pursuit of local and authentic cuisine provides the best gastronomic experiences too.
 Not only can these visitors try the cuisines from these distinct locations, but they can also experience the distinct cultures and heritage along the way.

 So, to address the needs of different stakeholders on tourism, hospitality, and destination marketing-related research and development, Swinburne Sarawak’s Business and Social Innovation Centre offers a wide range of consultation, training, and research-related services on this matter.
 For more information on how our Business and Social Innovation Centre can help advance your business initiatives, readers are welcome to contact the writer.

-Jee Teck Weng is a marketing lecturer from the Faculty of Business, Design and Arts at Swinburne University of Technology, Sarawak Campus.
+Dr. Jee Teck Weng is a senior lecturer from the Faculty of Business, Design, and Arts at Swinburne University of Technology, Sarawak Campus.
 He can be reached via email at firstname.lastname@example.org